PySpark Tutorial For Beginners (Spark 3.5 with Python)

 df.printSchema()

-Following are some resource to learn how to read and write to external data sources
+Following are some resources to learn how to read and write to external data sources

 DataFrame Examples

-Use sql() method of the SparkSession object to run the query and this method returns a new DataFrame.
+To run SQL queries, use sql() method of the SparkSession object.
+Note that this function returns a DataFrame.

 df.createOrReplaceTempView("PERSON_DATA")